Joint Control Commission for Georgian–Ossetian Conflict Resolution

-The Joined Peacekeeping Force (JPKF) created by the agreement consisted of three members with equal representation: Georgian, Russian and South Ossetian contingents.
+The Joint Peacekeeping Force (JPKF) created by the agreement consisted of three members with equal representation: Georgian, Russian and South Ossetian contingents.
 By September, 2008, Georgia left the JPKF following the Russo-Georgian War.

 Joint peacekeeping force (JPKF) in the 2008 Russo-Georgian War

 At 8:00 am on 1 August, a Georgian police lorry was blown up by an improvised explosive device on the road near Tskhinvali, injuring five Georgian policemen.
 In response, Georgian snipers assaulted some of the South Ossetian border checkpoints, killing four Ossetians and injuring seven.
 According to majority of reports, the South Ossetians were responsible for instigating the bomb explosion which marked the opening of hostilities.

 The Russian deputy defence minister, Nikolay Pankov, had a secret meeting with the separatist authorities in Tskhinvali on 3 August.
 An evacuation of Ossetian women and children to Russia began on the same day.
 According to researcher Andrey Illarionov, the South Ossetian separatists evacuated more than 20,000 civilians, which represented more than 90 percent of the civilian population of the future combat zone.

 Mortar and artillery exchange between the South Ossetian and Georgian forces erupted in the afternoon of 6 August along almost the entire line of contact, which lasted until the dawn of 7 August.
 Exchanges resumed following a brief gap in the morning.
 South Ossetian leader Eduard Kokoity announced that the South Ossetian armed forces were ready to go on the offensive in the next few hours.
 At 14:00 on 7 August, two Georgian peacekeepers were killed in Avnevi as a result of Ossetian shelling.
 At about 14:30, Georgian tanks, 122 mm howitzers and 203 mm self-propelled artillery began heading towards South Ossetia to dissuade separatists from additional attacks.
 During the afternoon, OSCE monitors recorded Georgian military traffic, including artillery, on roads near Gori.
 In the afternoon, Georgian personnel left the Joint Peacekeeping Force headquarters in Tskhinvali.